-library, which is designed to facilitate such operations.
-It's especially useful for upgrades where the JS code is too complex.
+library to facilitate such operations.
+It helps to work with upgrades where the JavaScript code is too complex.

 The simplest method is adding to an array: